Autism Spectrum Evaluations

 Adults who may have never been assessed for ADHD concerns may consider a neuropsychological evaluation.
 Additionally, children and teens with acting out behaviors and challenges in school may consider a neuropsychological evaluation.
 Aging adults noticing changes in their abilities may also consider a neuropsychological evaluation.
 Finally, motor vehicle accident survivors experiencing a loss in functioning or people with traumatic brain injury concerns should consider this type of evaluation.
 These assessments explore activities of daily living and any troubling new cognitive, behavioral, or personality developments.
 Health and safety practices, as well as independent living skills, are addressed.

-Cognitive and Learning evaluations, also known as Academic Achievement Testing, provides an IQ assessment, followed by broad academic achievement testing and focused attention in the domains of mathematics, written expression, and reading to determine specific learning disorders, intellectual disability, or attention-deficit/hyperactivity disorder (ADHD).
+Cognitive and Learning evaluations, also known as Academic Achievement Testing, includes IQ assessment, followed by broad academic achievement testing (Tests of Dyslexia, WIAT-4) and focused attention in the domains of mathematics, written expression, and reading to determine specific learning disorders, intellectual disability, or attention-deficit/hyperactivity disorder (ADHD).

 What is included in a Cognitive and Learning Evaluation: